 Orhan Cam/ShutterstockThe “White House”—the term is both a name and a descriptor.
 The president’s home wasn’t built with that name or color though.

 You might have heard that the building was painted white to cover up burn marks when British soldiers tried to destroy it during the War of 1812, but its color actually predates that 1814 damage.
-(Check out these other 18 false history “facts” everyone still believes.)
+Try your luck at this U.S. presidential trivia everyone gets wrong.